You can't come to the Komodo National Park without seeing the dragons.

 hear very clearly in your tent.
 Also it will be hot hot hot.

-When I walked by a Le Pirate, I was even more annoyed, because I had loved this place when I stayed there in Nusa Ceningan.
+When I walked by a Le Pirate, I was even more upset, because I had loved this place when I stayed there in Nusa Ceningan.
 So if you're not on a super tight budget, go for it!
 Even if you are: don't stay on the camp site!